ayushvyas2000/my_blog/posts/what-is-nextjs.md

 ## Why NEXT.js over plain React?

 NEXT provides an easier way to switch the rendering of the webpages to the server side.
 This improves the performance in terms of speed as well as **Search Engine Optimization**.
-Using static site generation on webpages whose may not change on a regular basis, we can deliver the web-pages over a CDN which will make the page loading superfast.
+Using static site generation on webpages whose content may not change on a regular basis, we can deliver the web-pages over a CDN which will make the page loading superfast.

 NEXT also comes with out of the box image optimization using the inbuilt **Image** component.